Jonathan Huberdeau: Calgary Flames (2022–present)

+On February 5, 2026, the Flames announced that Huberdeau needed hip surgery and would miss the remainder of the 2025–26 season.
+Through 50 games played, he had 10 goals and 15 assists.

 International play

 Huberdeau's first experience with Hockey Canada came when he represented Team Quebec at the 2010 World U-17 Hockey Challenge.
 He scored two goals and added a single assist in five games.
 He represented Canada at the 2010 Ivan Hlinka Memorial Tournament, recording three assists as Canada captured the gold medal.

-Huberdeau continued his international success by representing Canada at the 2012 World Junior Ice Hockey Championships.
+Huberdeau continued his international success by representing Canada at the 2012 World Junior Championships.
 He scored one goal and four assists in Canada's 8–1 victory over Finland to open the tournament.

 Personal life

 Huberdeau is an ambassador for the Fondation Cité de la Santé, which benefits the Cité de la Santé hospital where he was born.
 He hosts an annual golf tournament to raise money for the foundation.
 He has also participated in charity golf tournaments for the Sea Dogs, to raise money for scholarships for Sea Dogs players who transition into careers outside of hockey.

 In March 2020, Huberdeau donated memorabilia to Athletes for COVID-19 Relief to raise funds for the Center for Disaster Philanthropy's COVID-19 Response Fund.
 In 2022, he pledged to donate his brain to Project Enlist Canada for research on brain injuries, alongside numerous other athletes and armed forces members.

+Huberdeau and his partner Catherine Deslongchamps welcomed their first child, a son named Jacob, in June 2025.